-Apply for an allotment, report an issue with an allotment or tell us about a lost key.
+Apply for an allotment, report an issue with an allotment or tell us about a lost allotment site key.

 We own 35 allotment sites across the borough.
-The majority of allotment sites are managed directly by us but 7 are self-managed by allotment associations on our behalf.
+The majority are managed directly by us but 7 are self-managed by allotment associations on our behalf.

 Prospective tenants should try to indicate what part of the borough they would like a plot in when requesting a plot.

-The rent for an average-sized 5 sq rod (150 square yards) plot costs £33.31 to rent and allotment prices range from £16.81 to £65.34 per year depending on plot size and what facilities are available at the site.
+The rent for an average-sized 5 square rod (150 square yards) plot costs £33.31 to rent.
+Allotment prices range from £16.81 to £65.34 per year depending on plot size and what facilities are available at the site.
 Bills are sent in the post.

-Plot holders aged 65 or over are granted free rent and there are concessionary rates for those registered disabled, or medically retired, those registered unemployed, those people receiving Income Support.
+Plot holders aged 65 or over are granted free rent and there are concessionary rates for those registered disabled, medically retired, unemployed, or receiving Income Support.
+You can call us on 01895 556000 to arrange your free allotment.

 There are currently no openings available for allotments.
 Please check back soon.

-Sheds must not exceed 8ft x 6ft in size.
-As set out in the tenancy agreement, allotment holders must apply for permission to install structures on their plot that are greater than 750mm in height.
+Sheds must not exceed 8 feet by 6 feet.
+As set out in the tenancy agreement, allotment holders must apply for permission to install structures on their plot that are greater than 29.5 inches in height.

-Occasionally allotment sites are targeted by vandals.
-If damage occurs to items such as fencing, gates, communal sheds and signs we will make every effort to repair or make safe as soon as possible.
-When reporting vandalised infrastructure please ensure we are provided with the name of the allotment site concerned.
-If plot holders find that they have had personal belongings vandalised (including items such as sheds and crops) they should report this to the police as soon as they possible can.
+Occasionally, allotment sites are targeted by vandals.
+If damage occurs to items such as fencing, gates, communal sheds and signs we will make every effort to repair or make these safe as soon as possible.
+When reporting vandalised infrastructure, please ensure that we are provided with the name of the allotment site concerned.
+If plot holders find that they have had personal belongings vandalised (including items such as sheds and crops) they should report this to the police as soon as they possibly can.

 We try to ensure that all council managed allotment sites are maintained to a high standard.
 If a problem with a site is identified we will try to get a repair arranged as soon as possible.
 The most common repairs we carry out are rectifying leaks on water tanks, repairs to damaged gates and work to trees to ensure that they are safe.